 To control seizures in dogs it’s important to get your dog checked by a vet to search for the cause.
 For some dogs this means their seizures stop when the underlying health problem is diagnosed and treated.
 However, for many dogs no cause is found, in which case they have ‘idiopathic seizures’, also known as epilepsy, and anticonvulsant therapy is required.
+There are also cases when older dogs lose their balance and appear to be having a seizure, known as old dog vestibular disease which is temporary and is treated with supportive care.

 To better understand what your dog’s seizure could mean, here is an overview of the commonest causes of seizures in dogs along with those breeds most likely to be affected.